Randolph Turpin: Professional career

-During his time at Gwrych, he picked up on a few Welsh words and he would sign his autographs with 'Hên lwc' (Old luck), 'Pob lwc' (Every luck) and 'Lwc Dda' (Good luck), although it is not known how proficient he was at speaking it.
+During his time at Gwrych, he picked up on a few Welsh words from dating Gwyneth Price and he would sign his autographs with 'Hên lwc' (Old luck), 'Pob lwc' (Every luck) and 'Lwc Dda' (Good luck), although it is not known how proficient he was at speaking it.

 Turpin fought Don Cockell in 1952 for the British and Commonwealth Light Heavyweight Titles.
 He stopped Cockell in the 11th round.
-Cockell went on to give Rocky Marciano a good fight at heavyweight.
+Cockell would later go on to give Rocky Marciano a good fight for the heavyweight title.

 Turpin regained the European Middleweight Title in 1953 with a points victory over Charles Humez, and was recognised as world champion in Europe.
 However, Turpin's world title was not recognised in America.
 Following the retirement of Sugar Ray Robinson Turpin was nominated to fight for the vacant World Middleweight Title against Carl 'Bobo' Olsen.

 The fight against Olson took place at Madison Square Gardens in 1953.
 Turpin had not trained properly for the fight (the reason became apparent after the fight).
 He won the first three rounds but then faded badly and was outpointed over 15 rounds having been floored in the ninth and tenth rounds.
 Turpin spent much of the fight trapped on the ropes taking punches at close quarters to the head and body.
 After the fight Turpin was urinating blood indicating that he had suffered damage to his kidneys from Olson's sustained body punches.

 The Olson fight was the turning point in Turpin's career.
 He was never the same fighter after the punishment he absorbed in that fight and thereafter became a diminished fighting force.
-In addition he was having trouble making the middleweight weight limit of 72.5 kg.
+In addition, he was having trouble making the middleweight weight limit of 11st 6lbs (160lbs).

 Turpin suffered a first round stoppage loss to Tiberio Mitri who was not known as a big puncher.
 In Rome in 1954 when he was caught by a left hook and half punched and half pushed to the canvas.
 He fell heavily and hit the back of his head on the ring floor, staggering to his feet only to collapse into the ropes before again regaining his feet.
 The referee decided he was in no fit state to continue and stopped the fight.

 Mitri had exploited a flaw in Turpin's boxing technique whereby he dropped his right hand which was supposed to protect his chin, leaving him exposed to a left hook.
 In his younger days his reflexes had been fast enough to prevent such a thing from happening.
 But as he aged his reflexes began to slow and his punch resistance diminished.
-In addition he was suffering from eye problems.
+In addition, he was suffering from eye problems.
 His eyes had become misaligned and his peripheral vision was starting to deteriorate.
-The British Board of Boxing control (BBBC) made Turpin have a full medical but decided that he was fit enough to continue his career.
+The British Board of Boxing control (BBBC) made Turpin have a full medical, but decided that he was fit enough to continue his career.